Comic, Playwright, Non-Essential Artist

 My Mom Wrote Her Master’s Thesis on “Mexican Women’s Sexual Jokes”

 I have been thinking about circles lately.
 They are round.
 They never end.
-You think that you are moving away from point A but you find it right next to point B. You did not go anywhere.
-Circles are much like life.
-You think you are traveling somewhere, but no matter how far you go you return to where you started.
+You think that you are moving away from point A, but then you find yourself at Point A again.
+You thought you were traveling somewhere, but ended up where you started.

 Lots of things seem to be coming full circle these days.
-One of them has to do with the fact that his Fall I am returning to teach standup comedy at Yale University.
-I still can’t believe that I went to school there, let alone that I will be going back.
-Comedy is another circle.
-I have tried to quit standup comedy since I went to my first open mic in 1995.
-Obviously I have failed since now I am teaching it.
-But these circles could have more to do with my inability to try new things.
-I could just move to Spain and study Flamenco and never look back…but does life ever work out that way?
+One of them has to do with the fact that this Fall I am returning to Yale University to teach standup comedy.
+I still can’t believe that I went to school there, let alone that I will be going back, let alone that I will be teaching, let alone that I will be teaching stand up comedy.
+I don’t have an MFA and standup comedy was the last thing I expected to become associated with Yale University.

-The big circles are things we have no control over.
-Our family, our genetic make-up, our origin stories…these are things from which you cannot run.
-No matter how hard you try, life sends you back to like a science fiction movie.
-You think, let’s beat the hell out of this town on this road….oh, hey, isn’t that the same 7-11 parking lot where we started?
+Some circles we really have no control over; our family, our genetic make-up, our origin stories…these are things from which you cannot run.
+No matter how hard you try, life sends you back like a science fiction movie.
+Like when a character decides beat the hell out of the creepy small town via the main road…only to return…oh, hey, isn’t that the same 7-11 parking lot where we started?

 Here is a picture of her and my grandfather: